Random Video Chat Tips for Beginners

 Presence is the skill most beginners underestimate.
 Looking away, checking another screen, or acting half-interested tells the other person the conversation is disposable.
 Staying visibly engaged is often enough to keep a decent chat from flattening out.

-Beginners also tend to over-correct once a chat starts going well.
-They suddenly search for a bigger topic, a stronger joke, or some sign that the interaction is turning into something important.
+Beginners also over-correct once a chat goes well.
+They suddenly hunt for a bigger topic, a stronger joke, or proof the interaction is becoming important.
 Usually that is what breaks the flow.
 The better move is to keep following the thread that is already working.

 React specifically